 Fairy Hill Trail Hike Moderate – several steps

 Follow the fairies to Fortune Harbour – fairies were significant in many areas of the island, and the older generation of the Harbour believed in the fairies and the oddities that happened to those who ventured into the woods and encountered these mysterious ‘little people’.
 Learn much of the local history while sharing the many fairy stories as you travel along the Fairy Hill Trail, tracing the shoreline of the south west arm of the harbour, along the old roads and through deserted family gardens.
-A moderately challenging set of steps will take you to the top of Fairy Hill where you’ll enjoy the scenic view of the many harbour islands, a commercial mussel farm and the homesteads.
-Rest; observe nature and wildlife while enjoying a provided boxed lunch and prepare for our return journey.
+A moderately challenging set of steps will take you to the top of Fairy Hill where you’ll enjoy the scenic view of the many harbour islands.
+Time to rest; observe nature and enjoy this fantastic vantage point.

 Kinchler’s Rock Hike Moderate – small hills